 Importantly, the lettuce is not shredded.
 I know, some people, many of whom are from Philadelphia, think that it is important to use shredded lettuce.
 If that’s the way you ate subs when you grew up, fine.
 There’s no sense in arguing.
 I will simply observe that I have never seen shredded lettuce in any high-end restaurant, and that many of the same people who prefer shredded lettuce also like Cheese Whiz.
 And that is fine.
 This is America, where each of us has and regularly exercises the right to make our own mistakes.

-Mangialardo’s also makes their own Italian sausage, and it really is good.
-You should buy some.
-I’ve had their sausage subs, and the sausage is great, but for a sausage sub you really need a midlevel bread, something halfway between the dense hard rolls and the flabby soft rolls.
+Mangialardo’s used to be a grocery store, and they made their own Italian sausage.
+It really was good.
+I tried their sausage subs a couple of times, and the sausage was truly great, but for a sausage sub you really need a midlevel bread, something halfway between the dense hard rolls and the flabby soft rolls; but he sausage was perfect for my famous pasta sauce.

 I rarely get to Mangialardo’s any more.
 I now live in Northwest DC, and the prize-winning DC Office of Traffic Obstruction makes the drive across town daunting.
 Also, the G-Man is pretty hard on the waistline — No Sandwich for Old Men.
 I’m down to maybe one a year, usually before Christmas when I go to a Harris Teeter (there’s one a block from Mangialardo’s) to find a Sarah Lee Pecan Coffee Cake for Christmas morning.
-Maybe I should go to Mangialardo’s tomorrow for some sausages, and maybe get a G-Man, too.
+Maybe I should go more often for coffee cake, and while i’m in the neighborhood, get a G-Man.